Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 The power of the Alchemical is focused on the magical materials:
 Orichalcum, Jade, Moonsilver, Starmetal, and Soulsteel.
 Their powers are modular, allowing swapping of charms and powers as they see fit.

+*Excellency: Overdrive
+Choose an Attribute, and raise it by three points (which may exceed the cap of 5).
+Choose another Attribute that has at least 3 points, and set it to 1.
+This lasts for the remainder of the Scene.
+Derived values, such as Block or Resolve, are unaffected.*

 Attributes
 ----------